 Even worse is the fact that most company owners are puzzled.
 They don’t even know why or what they did wrong.

-Below is a quick snapshot of common problems that BVI companies face in Singapore (and why so many end up rejected and bank account-less).
 We hope this list helps to demystify the situation and gives you some insight into why so many BVI companies struggle to open Singapore bank accounts.

 There’s a lot of misinformation about banking options for BVI companies on the internet.
 And, bank introducers and intermediaries only add to the confusion.

 Unfortunately, much of the information available to the public about BVI company banking is either false, so outdated it no longer applies, or from sources with conflicting interests.
 That’s why understanding the introducer hustle is important.

 Here are the misinformation trends that everyone with a BVI company should be aware of:

 Many providers have a vested interest to say that opening a bank account for a BVI company is easy

 It’s super common for corporate service providers who make money by selling structures (or BVI companies), to say that opening a bank account is “easy.”
 Why?
 People are more likely to buy a company if it’s easy to open a bank account.
 On the other hand, if people think it’s going to be tough to open a bank account, they’ll probably incorporate it elsewhere.

 The “Remote Opening” Hustle (with Nominee Add-on Services)